shamin/webpack-sass-bootstrap-boilerplate/README.md

 # webpack-sass-bootstrap-boilerplate

-This webpack Sass Bootstrap boilerplate starter contains the features and scripts you need to get started quickly with weback building, Live Loading, and creating a dev server.
+This Webpack Sass Bootstrap boilerplate starter contains the features and scripts you need to get started quickly with Webpack bundling and building, Live Loading, and creating a dev server.

 It contains the following features: